wangziqi2013/wangziqi2013.github.io/_posts/2020-12-18-store-buffer.markdown

-The paper observes that the SB can often become the performance bottleneck on data-intensive applications, where short but intensive store bursts can occur as a result of memory copy, memory initialization, C++ standard template libraries, etc. These store bursts are easy to predict and prefetch,
+The paper observes that the SB can often become the performance bottleneck on data-intensive applications, where short but intensive store bursts can occur as a result of memory copy, memory initialization, C++ standard template libraries, etc. These store bursts are easy to predict and prefetch, since: (1) They access addresses with a regular pattern;
+(2) They often occur in bursts within a short time window.
+The paper therefore utilizes this property, and proposes a simple predictor architecture for performing store prefetches.